Helekin/nodejs-01-easy-expressjs/README.md

 This iteration might feature alterations compared to the initial course code, including modifications in file names, functions, or variables.

+The project was created using the ECMAScript Modules (ESM) system as it aligns with the latest JavaScript programming standards and represents an enhancement over the original code.

 - [Udemy Instructor](https://www.udemy.com/user/maximilian-schwarzmuller/)
 - [Udemy Course](https://www.udemy.com/course/nodejs-the-complete-guide/)